asheroto/Manage-Browser-Extensions/.github/README.md

 # How it Works

 These functions make use of Windows registry keys for extension management.
-No files or GPOs are modified.
+No files are modified.

 # Requirements